Starkville to Meridian - Serving Central and East Mississippi

 Do I need a permit to build a fence in Winston County, MS?

-If your property is inside the City of Louisville, verify requirements with the Louisville Building Department and review the city zoning ordinance-Louisville's ordinance includes a corner-visibility rule restricting obstructions, including fences, within 20 feet of an intersection between approximately 3.5 feet and 15 feet above street level in certain districts.
-For unincorporated Winston County parcels outside any city limit, requirements can differ by project and location, so confirm with the Winston County Chancery Clerk-Rusty Foster, phone 662-773-3631-before setting posts, particularly near rights-of-way or shared property lines.
-We help owners identify the right office before we schedule a quote.
+It depends on where your property sits, and we'll confirm it for you.
+If you're inside the City of Louisville, we check requirements with the Louisville Building Department and review the city zoning ordinance - which includes a corner-visibility rule restricting obstructions like fences within 20 feet of an intersection, between about 3.5 and 15 feet above street level, in certain districts.
+If your parcel is in unincorporated Winston County outside any city limit, the requirements can vary by project and location, so we'll confirm with the Winston County Chancery Clerk - Rusty Foster, phone 662-773-3631 - before we set posts, especially near rights-of-way or shared property lines.
+You won't have to track down the right office yourself; we do that before we even schedule your quote.

-We lay out the fence line to match the grade-either stepping panels or racking sections depending on the fence style-so there are no large gaps at the bottom that let dogs out or livestock through.
-On longer hillside runs, we prioritize stronger corner and end bracing so tensioned wire and gates stay square and do not drift after heavy rains on soft bottom ground.
-If the line crosses a drainage, we identify where water concentrates so the fence does not become a debris catch point during storms.
+Yes, and that's routine for us out here.
+We lay out your fence line to match the grade - stepping panels or racking sections depending on the style - so there are no big gaps at the bottom for dogs to slip out or livestock to push through.
+On the longer hillside runs, we lean on stronger corner and end bracing so your tensioned wire and gates stay square and don't drift after a heavy rain on soft bottom ground.
+And where your line crosses a drainage, we find where the water concentrates so the fence doesn't turn into a debris catch point when a storm rolls through.

-I'm near downtown Louisville-are there corner-lot or intersection rules that affect my fence height and placement?
+I'm near downtown Louisville - do corner-lot rules affect my fence height or placement?

-Louisville's zoning ordinance includes a corner-visibility restriction: within 20 feet of the intersection of rights-of-way in certain zoning districts, no fence or obstruction may block vision between approximately 3.5 feet and 15 feet above street level.
-That rule matters most for corner lots near the older Louisville street grid and established neighborhood intersections.
-We recommend confirming your lot's zoning district and reviewing the restriction with the Louisville Building Department before finalizing a tall privacy layout near the street.
+They can, so it's worth knowing up front.
+Louisville's zoning ordinance has a corner-visibility restriction: within 20 feet of the intersection of rights-of-way in certain zoning districts, no fence or obstruction may block vision between roughly 3.5 and 15 feet above street level.
+That matters most if you're on a corner lot near the older Louisville street grid or an established neighborhood intersection.
+Before we finalize a tall privacy layout near the street, we'll confirm your lot's zoning district and review the restriction with the Louisville Building Department, so your fence goes up right the first time.

-For property boundary and land management on larger Winston County tracts, field fence or pasture fence is the most practical starting point, and we can add tighter wire sections or reinforced panels where you are protecting a garden or need stronger dog containment.
-The biggest success factor where wildlife pressure is high is consistent wire tension, solid corner bracing, and minimizing low spots under the fence line where animals can push through.
-If you need controlled equipment or hunting-property access, we match gate hardware and drive surface so the entrance stays functional after wet weather.
+For boundary and land management on a larger Winston County tract, field fence or pasture fence is the most practical starting point, and we can add tighter wire sections or reinforced panels where you're protecting a garden or need stronger dog containment.
+Where the wildlife pressure is high, what really makes it work is consistent wire tension, solid corner bracing, and keeping the low spots under the fence line minimized so animals can't push through.
+And if you need controlled equipment or hunting-property access, we'll match the gate hardware and the drive surface so your entrance still works after wet weather.

 Ready for a fence estimate?